 - be objective and constructive in their reviews, refraining from being hostile or inflammatory and from making libelous or derogatory personal comments

-- acknowledge that peer review is largely a reciprocal endeavour and undertake to carry out their fair share of reviewing and in a timely manner
+- acknowledge that peer review is largely a reciprocal endeavor and undertake to carry out their fair share of reviewing and promptly

 - provide journals with personal and professional information that is accurate and a true representation of their expertise

 - recognize that impersonation of another individual during the review process is considered serious misconduct

 - Editors are responsible for all the processes that the manuscripts submitted to the Journal of Positive School Psychology.
 Considering this framework, the Publisher declares and guarantees free editor decisions to be

 - The Publisher holds the right of property and copyright of each published in the Journal of Positive School Psychology and has the responsibility to keep a